 The government has published best practice guidance on outdoor burning Reducing air pollution from outdoor burning (defra.gov.uk).
 It aims to inform members of the public of the air quality impact of outdoor burning and help them to reduce emissions from it.
 Please also see our air quality page.

 Domestic garden bonfires

 Please do not burn your waste; take it to the civic recycling centre at Manston Road, Margate or consider whether the waste can be composted, recycled or disposed of within your household waste.
 Burning waste is unnecessary and can cause a smoke and odour nuisance to neighbours.
-It can also affect the health of vulnerable people with respiratory conditions and children with asthma; even burning clean wood produces fines particles which will contribute to air pollution.
-According to Public Health England mortality indicators Thanet has a highest mortality rates attributable to air pollution in Kent, this is because we have a high proportion of vulnerable people living in our district so please do not contribute to levels of fine particles by having bonfires.
+It can also affect the health of vulnerable people with respiratory conditions and children with asthma; even burning clean wood produces fine particles which will contribute to air pollution.
+According to Public Health England mortality indicators Thanet has the highest mortality rates attributable to air pollution in Kent, this is because we have a high proportion of vulnerable people living in our district so please do not contribute to levels of fine particles by having bonfires.

 If you do burn waste regularly and cause a nuisance to neighbours you are at risk of receiving an Abatement Notice; you could also receive a Community Protection Warning and subsequent notice under the Anti-social Behaviour, Crime and Policing Act.

 However, if you only have the very occasional bonfire and only burn green dry waste arising from your own property which doesn’t cause a nuisance to neighbours we would recommend you follow these guidelines: